5 Key Risk Mitigation Strategies (With Examples)

 These types of risks can involve performance issues like team productivity or product performance (such as software or manufactured goods) and can be identified and accepted as part of project planning so all members are aware of potential performance risks.

 2. Avoidance of risk

 The avoidance strategy presents the accepted and assumed risks and consequences of a project and presents opportunities for avoiding those accepted risks.
-Some methods of implementing the avoidance strategy are to plan for risk and then to take steps to avoid it.
-For example, to mitigate risk on new product production, a project team may decide to implement product testing to avoid the risk of product failure before final production is approved.
+Some methods of implementing the avoidance strategy are to plan for risk and then take steps to avoid it.
+For example, to mitigate risk of new product production, a project team may decide to implement product testing to avoid the risk of product failure before the final production is approved.
 The following examples are other ways to implement the avoidance strategy.